 CAD Design Schools in San Diego, CA with Program Descriptions

-Comparison of CAD Design School Options in San Diego
+San Diego CAD Design School Options

 The School of Health, Exercise Science, Athletics and Applied Technology offers programs in CIS and electronics, architecture and automotive technology.
 The CAD programs at SWC are designed to teach students fundamental drafting skills, along with how to use CAD software to develop 2D and 3D models for a variety of uses.
 Three of the four programs offered at SWC are designed to allow students to enter the workplace directly.